SEMICeu/documentation/README.md

 - the data specification _editors_
 - the supporting asset _developers_

-The actors above are expected to perform the following actions:
-- Editing of artefacts
-- Publication of artefacts

 The tools and methods are set up by the _developers_ to support the _editors_ in their work to provide together a coherent experience to the _consumers_.

 Since the _consumers_ are the "end users" of the data specifications, they will not need to interact directly with the SEMICeu GitHub space.
 Therefore, this documentation will only focus on the _editors_ and _developers_, as they constitute its target audience.

+These actors are expected to perform the following actions:
+- Editing of artefacts
+- Publication of artefacts

-The following paragraph describe the editing and publishing activities.
+The following paragraphs describe the editing and publishing activities.
 For more information about the user roles please check out the [Actors](./actors.md) page.

 ### 2.1 The editing of the artefacts